 CCO Holdings' credit agreement (the "CCO Holdings credit facility") consists of a \$350 million term loan facility.
 The facility matures in September 2014.
 Borrowings under the CCO Holdings credit facility bear interest at a variable interest rate based on either LIBOR or a base rate plus, in either case, an applicable margin.
 The applicable margin for LIBOR term loans is 2.50% above LIBOR.
-If an event of default were to occur, CCO Holdings credit facility is secured by the equity interests of Charter Operating, and all proceeds thereof.
+If an event of default were to occur, CCO Holdings would not be able to elect LIBOR and would have to pay interest at the base rate plus the applicable margin.
+The CCO Holdings credit facility is secured by the equity interests of Charter Operating, and all proceeds thereof.